-- In the MAC address field, you specify the destination MAC address. - In the VLAN ID field, you specify the VLAN ID. - In the Port field, you specify the port. - ☐ Select one port if the destination MAC address is a unicast address. - Select one or more ports if the destination MAC address is a multicast address. - ☐ Select no port to add a discard filter.
+- In the MAC address field, you specify the destination MAC address. - In the VLAN ID field, you specify the ID of the VLAN. - In the Port field, you specify the port. - ☐ Select one port if the destination MAC address is a unicast address. - Select one or more ports if the destination MAC address is a multicast address. - Select no port to create a discard filter.
 The device discards data packets with the destination MAC address specified in the table entry.